Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 Having access to the right functional lab tests is key.

+Are you confused trying to distinguish the difference between a gluten allergy, gluten sensitivity, and Celiac disease?
 If you have any type of autoimmune condition, such as hypothyroid or Hashimoto’s disease, or inflammation in your body and joints, you may have been advised to eliminate gluten from your life.
-Or you may just be curious as to how living gluten-free can improve your energy and weight.
+Or you may be curious about how living gluten-free can improve your energy and weight.
 But if you aren’t having the more visible and documented incapacitating digestive symptoms that immediately occur when you take your first bite of bread or pasta, how do you know what to do?

 It can be extremely difficult to be certain that avoiding gluten is something you really should do for your health without any obvious proof.
 What if some tests indicate sensitivity while others do not?
 This was my challenge for years with traditional medicine and tests, and I did not know who or what to trust!